gepetobio/100-days-of-code/r1-log.md

 ### R1D6
 Today I studied a bit of Functional Programming and worked on refactoring a piece of code that I wasn't happy with.
 I failed: found a bug on the original code, couldn't fix it and I'm still not happy with it.
 Least productive day so far :-(

+### R1D7
+Today I managed to refactor my piece of code from yesterday and it works without bugs!
+Tests all green, hurray!
+Also started to build my FCC portfolio page.
+I've been sharing a google hangout link for the last 4 or 5 days and today I met some cool guys!